puppetlabs/puppetdb/doc/query.md

 `type`, `title`, `sourcefile`, and `sourceline`.
 There are a few more available:

     ["and",
-      ["=", ["node", "active"], true],
       ["=", "tag", "foo"],
       ["=", "exported", true],
       ["=", ["parameter", "ensure"], "present"]]

-This query returns resources only for active nodes ("active" simply meaning "not deactivated"), whose set of tags *contains* the tag "foo", and which are exported, and whose "ensure" parameter is "present".
+This query returns resources whose set of tags *contains* the tag "foo", and which are exported, and whose "ensure" parameter is "present".
 Because the parameter name can take any value (including that of another attribute), it must be namespaced using `["parameter", <parameter name>]`.

 The full set of queryable attributes can be found in [the resource spec](../spec/resource.md) for easy reference.